INSTITUTE OF QUALITY AND ACCREDITATION IN HEALTHCARE

 REPORTS

-Upon completion of the external comprehensive assessment (accreditation) procedure, the accrediting body undertakes to send the medical organization a report on the results of this assessment no later than five working days before the date of the meeting of the accreditation commission.
-This action is carried out by sending a document to the electronic address of the medical organization, in accordance with the format established by Appendix 13 to the accreditation rules.
+Upon completion of the external comprehensive assessment (accreditation) procedure, the accrediting body undertakes to send the medical organization a report on the results of this assessment no later than five working days before the date of the meeting of the accreditation committee.
+This action is carried out by sending a document to the e-mail address of the medical organization, in accordance with the format established by Appendix 13 to the accreditation rules.

 ACCREDITATION COMMISSION